-Going paperless will clearly optimize your business processes and pay itself back over time.
-Key success factor of this is the infrastructure that you build around the digital document management.
-First and the most important step in the process, is to find a suitable document management system.
+The key success factor of this is the infrastructure that you build around the digital document management.
+The first and the most important step in the process is to find a suitable paperless document management system.

 Locally hosted document management system